logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

 ### Overview

-You can use a Helm chart to ship Traces to Logz.io via the OpenTelemetry collector.
+You can use a Helm chart to ship metrics from your OpenTelemetry spans to Logz.io.
 The Helm tool is used to manage packages of pre-configured Kubernetes resources that use charts.

-**logzio-otel-traces** allows you to ship traces from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.
+**logzio-otel-spm** allows you to ship traces from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.

 <!-- info-box-start:info -->
 This chart is a fork of the [opentelemtry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) Helm chart.